Joseph Campanella: Career

-Campanella hosted the Canadian educational program Science International between 1976 and 1979, which aired on Nickelodeon as What Will They Think Of Next?
+Campanella hosted the Canadian educational program Science International between 1976 and 1979, which aired on Nickelodeon as What Will They Think of Next!
 He also appeared in the independent comedy, For Heaven's Sake.

 On Broadway, Campanella was featured in three productions during the 1960s.
 His first, The Captains and the Kings, opened in January 1962 and lasted only seven performances.
 In February 1962, he was cast in A Gift of Time with film stars Henry Fonda and Olivia de Havilland.
 It was written and directed by Garson Kanin, and he received a Tony nomination as Best Featured Actor in a Play.
 His last Broadway performance was in the musical Hot Spot in 1963, which starred Judy Holliday.
 The show was not well received and delayed its opening four times, resulting in a run of 58 previews and 43 regular performances.

 For a time Campanella provided the voice-over for BMW commercials in the United States, intoning, "BMW — the ultimate driving machine".
 For several years beginning in the 1970s, He was a spokesman for NAPA Auto Parts.

 Campanella voiced the character of Dr. Curt Connors/The Lizard on Spider-Man: The Animated Series (1994–1997).
 He narrated the Discover science series on the Disney Channel from 1992 to 1994.
 His final film roles were that of Donald Meeks in For Heaven's Sake (2008) and in Lost Dream (2009) as Emil.

 Throughout his career, Campanella was nominated for the Tony Award for Best Featured Actor in a Play for his work in A Gift of Time in 1962.
 In 1968, he was nominated for the Primetime Emmy Award for Outstanding Supporting Actor in a Drama Series for his role as Wickersham in Mannix.
 In 1989, Campanella was nominated for the Daytime Emmy Award for Outstanding Supporting Actor in a Drama Series for his role as Deveraux in Days of Our Lives.

-Personal life and death
+Personal life

 Campanella met his wife, Kathryn Jill Bartholomew, a singer and dancer, in 1963 while he was playing the leading man in Hot Spot on Broadway.
 They married on May 30, 1964, and had seven sons: Philip (b.
 1965), Robert Yale (b.
 1966), Joseph Anthony Jr. (b.
 1967), Dominic Peter (b.
 1969), Anthony F. (b.
 1974), John Mario (b.
-1977), and Andrew Michael (b.
-1979).
+1977), Andrew Michael (b.
+1979), and a stillborn daughter, Lucy Kathryn (b.d.
+1981).

 Campanella died at the age of 93 on May 16, 2018, at his home in Sherman Oaks, California of complications from Parkinson's disease.